Mr-GoGu/RetroSave/README.md

     -h  Display this message

 DESCRIPTION:
     Initialize a new instance of an EmuDeck setup, will create a new branch and set an environment file
 ```

 ### Upload
 ```
-USAGE: ./upload.sh [-h]
+USAGE: $0 [-h] [-m] [-c <message>]"
-    -h  Display this message
+    -h  Display this message"
+    -m  Merge current retro branch to main branch"
+    -c  Commit message (Default="[ADD] - save files")
 DESCRIPTION:
-    Initialize a new instance of an EmuDeck setup, will create a new branch and set an environment file
+    Add all saves files and push them to current retro branch branch
 ```